apetkau/galaxy-hackathon-2014/smalt/README.md

 $ sudo docker push apetkau/smalt-galaxy
 ```

-B. Building an image using a `Dockerfile`
+2. Building an image using a `Dockerfile`
 -----------------------------------------

 Alternatively, instead of building an image interactively, you can build an image with a `Dockerfile`.
 An example Dockerfile can be found in this repository at [Dockerfile](Dockerfile).
 To build an image please run: